ghengeveld/angularjs-workshop/README.md

 $ git checkout assignment1-your-first
 ```

-Also, don't forget to restart the server after each switch.
+Also, don't forget to restart the server after each switch to another branch.

 # Have fun!